Skip to content

 @on_event("ui.press.btn_system_on")

-async def system_on(event, payload):
+async def system_on(event):

 log.info("System ON triggered")